Students from the United States

 Determine eligibility

-You are eligible to apply for a government student loan if you are:
+You are eligible to apply for government student aid if you are:

 * full time is defined as taking nine credit units per term (typically three classes for most undergraduates)